software-mansion/react-native-svg/README.md

 Code explanation:

-  * The id attribute of the <radialGradient> tag defines a unique name for the gradient
+  * The id prop of the <radialGradient> tag defines a unique name for the gradient
-  * The cx, cy and r attributes define the outermost circle and the fx and fy define the innermost circle
+  * The cx, cy and r props define the outermost circle and the fx and fy define the innermost circle
   * The color range for a gradient can be composed of two or more colors.
 Each color is specified with a <stop> tag.
-The offset attribute is used to define where the gradient color begin and end
+The offset prop is used to define where the gradient color begin and end
-  * The fill attribute links the ellipse element to the gradient
+  * The fill prop links the ellipse element to the gradient

 ![RadialGradient](./screenShoots/radialgradient.png)